 The backlash to the proposed law was almost as strong.
 Critics cited ineffective previous laws inspired by dead children and cautioned against making lasting legislature out of anger and fresh wounds.
-A Huffington Post article criticized the impracticality of the one hour and twenty four hour cut-offs, demonstrating the difficulty of determining time of death so precisely and offering complicating hypothetical situations.
+A Huffington Post article criticized the impracticality of the one hour and twenty-four-hour cut-offs, demonstrating the difficulty of determining the time of death so precisely and offering complicating hypothetical situations.
 What happens if your child is at a sleepover and doesn’t call home?
 Under this law, would you have to call your child at summer camp every day?
 What happens if your infant dies in his or her sleep?
 You might discover the death several hours later.
 Do we really want to punish a grieving parent in that situation with a felony?
 Although common sense should guide judicial rulings in these situations, there are many current examples of gross and insensible violations of justice.

-Critics also fear that the law will make cautious parents falsely report absent children as missing, clogging up the police department’s missing persons cases.
+Critics also fear that the law will make cautious parents falsely report absent children as missing, clogging up the police department’s missing person cases.
 The excess of false cases would obscure the real missing children cases and prevent them from being investigated in those first few crucial hours.
 Critics claim that the law will be unenforceable and ineffective in its goal of protecting children, merely entrapping innocent parents.

 Despite these criticisms, several states have moved ahead with legislation.
 New Jersey Governor Chris Christie passed a ‘Caylee’s Law’ in January 2012, making the failure to report a missing child age thirteen or younger after twenty-four hours a fourth-degree felony, punishable by up to eighteen months in prison and fines up to $10,000.
 Governor Rick Scott of Florida signed House Bill 37 into law in April, another variant of ‘Caylee’s Law.’
 This law heightened to felony status the act of misleading a law enforcement official in a missing child case.
 Louisiana’s version of ‘Caylee’s Law’, House Bill 600, passed in early June, and declares that failure to report a missing child is punishable with up to 50 years in prison and $50,000.
-Overall, thirty-two states filed some form of legislature in the past year to criminalize the failure to report a missing child.
+Overall, thirty-two states filed some form of the legislature in the past year to criminalize the failure to report a missing child.